ssuresh1228/DevOps-notes/detailed-notes/zettel-detailed-process.md

 ## Connections Between Notes
-- Once note hierarchy is completed, link the notes together based on some [[Connections between notes]]
+- Once note hierarchy is completed, link the notes together based on some [[connections-between-notes]]
 	- How does this idea fit into what I already know?
 	- What does this idea mean for some already existing idea?
 	- Does this add to/contradict/explain another idea I already have?